 Lance was always in an angry mood when he thought about his dad: Nothing's ever good enough for him!
 The lawn, the garden, his workshop—nothing makes that man happy.
 Lance tried to earn his father’s love and respect, but nothing worked.
 Last week Lance mowed the lawn carefully, trimmed all the bushes, and edged along the driveway and sidewalks.
 He hoped his dad would notice when he came home.
 But as usual, his dad just grumbled on his way into the house, “Lance!
 Why in the heck don’t you ever remember to put the rake and lawn mower away?
 How many times do I have to tell you?
 You need to respect me by doing what I say!
 Get out there and get it done!”

 And let’s tune into Ashley’s self-talk as she paces the floor.
-Her frustration's about to turn into rage.
+Her frustration is about to turn into rage.
 She’s waiting for Jake.
-He’s thirty minutes late to pick her up for their date…again.
+He’s thirty minutes late to pick her up for their date . . . again.
 I should just call him and tell him the date's off!
 I don’t think I mean very much to him if he can’t be on time or call to let me know what's going on.

 If James had asked these three people what the source of their anger was, Lance would've said, "My dad."
 His dad would've said, "Lance."
 And Ashley would've said, "Jake."
 When we're angry we naturally point outside of ourselves and blame others for “making us mad.”

 Back to our main point—though our pain is real, people and difficult circumstances don’t make us mad.
 Truth be told, we make ourselves mad.
 Why is that true?
-Listen to James' next question: “Don’t they (our anger, fights and quarrels) come from the desires that battle within you?”
+Listen to James's next question: “Don’t they (our anger, fights, and quarrels) come from your desires that battle within you?”
 Our anger comes from desires within us.
-We want/desire something and don't get it so we get mad.
+We want or desire something and don't get it so we get mad.

 After we've cooled down we need to take the second step in searching our hearts by asking, "What did I want?"
 We need to face our desires and name them.
 That takes time and honest reflection.